dscrotty/Cogs-118B-Final-Project/README.md

 Predicting the popularity of mobile strategy games using supervised and unsupervised ML algorithms

-    1. Multivariate regression & random forest

-    2. Predict avg user rating from price, genre, description, and app developer attributes.
-Relationship between price and number of ratings/avg rating

-    3. K-means on price, size of app in bytes, number of user ratings, and finding the relationship between those clusters and associated popularity

-    4. PCA on app icons (?) finding key differences among apps for different age groups

 Goal: To help app developers understand their target market and design better mobile games